-Recommendation 5 (Subsequent Phase): Integrate Other Low-Income and Clean Energy Programs as Much as Possible
+Recommendation 5 (Subsequent Phase): Integrate Other Low-Income and Clean Energy Programs as Much as Possible able to be integrated into UAS otherwise.

-The UAS should strive to link or refer to other low-income and clean energy programs that would not be able to be integrated into UAS otherwise.
 Not all program software systems will be capable of a direct connection with UAS to facilitate a clean handoff, especially at launch.
 UAS should have a blend of integration and lead generation options to integrate with a variety of income-qualified programs as much as possible, such as by linking or referring to the application system(s) of those programs.